WahajK/timetable_management/README.md

    ```bash
    python main.py
    ```
 2. **Follow the On-Screen Prompts**: The application will guide you through managing students, teachers, and room allocations.
-The default password for **Admin** is `admin:admin` which can be changed from the `Admin.py` file.
+The default credentials for **Admin** is `admin:admin` which can be changed from the `Admin.py` file.

 ## File Structure